fido1hn/Grill-Ledger/README.md

 # Grill Ledger

-Streamlining inventory, sales, and financial insights at your restaurant.
+Streamlining sales, financial insights and inventory at your restaurant.

 ## Setup